Marion Hollins: Career

 In December 1937, Hollins was in an automobile accident near Watsonville, that caused lasting physical and mental injuries.

 After the Wall Street Crash of 1929, Hollins was forced to sell property she had in Big Sur and her Pasatiempo home.
 Morse stepped in and helped Hollins get back on her feet with work at the Del Monte Properties Company.
 Hollins played golf with friends or hotel guests.
 In 1942, she won the Pebble Beach Women's Championship for the eighth and final time.

 Death

 Hollins died from complications of a stroke on August 27, 1944, in Pacific Grove, California, at the age of 51, and was buried in Monterey, California.

 Legacy

 Hollins was inducted posthumously into the Suffolk Sports Hall of Fame on Long Island in the Golf and Historic Recognition Categories with the Class of 2002.
-She will be inducted into the World Golf Hall of Fame in 2021.
+She was inducted into the World Golf Hall of Fame in 2021.